stoncle/CHQPullToRefresh/README.md

         // prepend data to dataSource, insert cells at top of table view
         // call [collectionView.pullToRefreshView stopAnimating] when done
     } WithCurrentTheme:CHQRefreshThemeDefault];
+###Adding Pull to Refresh with a Theme and a configurator
+    [collectionView addPullToRefreshWithActionHandler:^{
+        // prepend data to dataSource, insert cells at top of table view
+        // call [collectionView.pullToRefreshView stopAnimating] when done
+    } WithCurrentTheme:CHQRefreshThemeDefault WithConfigurator:[[CHQPullToRefreshConfigurator alloc]init]];
 ###Adding Pull to Refresh with gif picture
     [_collectionView addPullToRefreshWithActionHandler:^{
         // prepend data to dataSource, insert cells at top of table view
         // call [collectionView.pullToRefreshView stopAnimating] when done
         });
     } WithProgressImageName:@"cat.gif" RefreshingImageName:@"run@2x.gif"];
+###Adding Pull to Refresh with gif picture and a configurator
+    [_collectionView addPullToRefreshWithActionHandler:^{
+        // prepend data to dataSource, insert cells at top of table view
+        // call [collectionView.pullToRefreshView stopAnimating] when done
+        });
+    } WithProgressImageName:@"cat.gif" RefreshingImageName:@"run@2x.gif"                        WithConfigurator:[[CHQPullToRefreshConfigurator alloc]init]];
 ###Adding Infinite Scrolling
     [tableView addInfiniteScrollingWithActionHandler:^{
     // append data to data source, insert new cells at the end of table view